Home

 The shortest answer is that it is a church without a creed.
 It sees faith as something personal, developing and changing as we mature and acquire knowledge and experience.

-In the light of this the Unitarian Church provides a supportive religious environment, but does not preach any dogma, nor does it attempt to exercise any institutional authority over anyone's life.
+In the light of this the Unitarian Church provides a supportive religious environment, but does not preach any single set of beliefs, nor does it attempt to exercise any institutional authority over anyone's life.
 There is no rite of passage into the church. more info...

 The content of services varies, but usually consists of readings, music, hymns, prayers, and an address.
 The texts may be taken from any worthwhile source.
 We also have family services and an active children's programme.